 It depends on when you drop the class(es).
 Students who drop classes prior to the beginning of a semester incur no liability for those classes.
 Students who drop classes during the first week of the Fall or Spring semesters (based upon the official first day of classes for that semester, regardless of when the first class is held) incur liability for the College Fee.

 Liability for tuition, student activity fee, technology fee, health service fee and athletic fee begins after the end of the first week (7 calendar days) of the semester.
 The percentage of liability increases each week.
 By the end of the fourth week of the semester, students will have full liability for any class in which they are enrolled, even if they later drop that class.
 The refund period for the Summer and Winter sessions is much shorter than those of the Fall and Spring semesters due to the brevity of those semesters.

 Certain fees and fines, such as late payment fees, library fines, and residence hall damage charges, are not refundable.

 The refund schedule is available on the 'Tuition Refund Policy' section of our Web site.

-If you are unable to register, or you cannot receive grades or a transcript, you most likely have a hold on your student records.
+If you are unable to register, or you cannot receive grades or diploma, you most likely have a hold on your student records.